 Step 4: Let the stew sit for 15-30 minutes.
 Serve and enjoy!

 Yes!
-Brown the meat in the Dutch oven first, remove it and set it aside.
+Brown the meat in a large pot or Dutch oven first, remove it and set aside.
 Add the onion, carrots and celery to the pot and cook until slightly soft.
 Next, add in the garlic and cook for 1 minute.
 Add the remaining ingredients to the pot along with the meat.
 Cover and bring to a boil, then turn down the heat and simmer for 50-60 minutes until potatoes are tender.

-In this recipe, we toss the beef pieces with flour before browning them.
-If you find the stew is still not thick enough to your liking after cooking you can create a slurry.
-To make a slurry mix 2 tablespoons of flour or cornstarch with ¼ cup of water or broth from the stew.
-Add the slurry back into the stew and cook for another 10 minutes to allow the stew to thicken.
+If you find the stew is not thick enough to your liking after cooking, you can create a slurry.
+Mix 2 tablespoons of flour or cornstarch with ¼ cup of water or broth from the stew.
+Add the slurry back into the stew and cook for another 10 minutes to allow it to thicken.

 Yes, Irish stew reheats well and often tastes even better the next day as the flavors have had time to meld together.
 Store leftovers in the refrigerator and reheat gently on the stove or in the microwave.